dMajoIT/ArmmiteF407/README.md

 Change list from V5.07.00

 V5.07.02b1:
 Added ST7735S Display
-Fix Not Enough Memmory error when using EDIT command with OPTION LCDPANEL CONSOLE on with  non SSD1963 display.
+Fixed 'Not Enough Memory' error when using EDIT command with OPTION LCDPANEL CONSOLE on with  non SSD1963 display.

 V5.07.02b0:
 Initial release of V5.07.02